Bikeman868/react-svg-pie/EXAMPLES.md

   const data = [
     {
       value: 1,
-      caption: 'Go to some other page',
+      title: 'Go to some other page',
       classes,
       onClick: () => {
         alert('Go to other page clicked');